 Much like your stomach, septic tanks need good bacteria and enzymes to break down the solids that pass through it.
 These beneficial bacteria and enzymes can come from several sources, but our favorite is actually rotten tomatoes.

 These naturally occurring enzymes are proteins called Pectinase or pectinolytic enzymes.
 Pectinase is a group of enzymes that consist of lipase, hydrolyzes, lyase and it is able to naturally breakdown pectin and plant cell walls, helping to cause decomposition and recycling of waste plant materials.

-Every 3 months or so we “feed” our Septic tank 3-4 Rotten tomatoes via our garbage disposal.
+Using a homemade septic tank treatment is simple and affordable.
+Every 3 months or so we “feed” our septic tank 3-4 rotten tomatoes via our garbage disposal.
 The key is to ensure that you break the tomato up and pass only 1/2 a tomato or so at a time with the water running to ensure it flushes through completely.

 If you don’t happen to have a garbage disposal, you can place a couple of large rotten tomatoes in a bag (chances are they’re already in a bag in your fridge and starting to liquefy anyway!)
 Gently smoosh the bag to break the tomatoes up, palpating the bag to create very small chunks.
 Dump them into a toilet (no bleach!) and flush.
 Keep in mind the hole in the base of the toilet isn’t very big, so make sure the chunks are small enough so they won’t get stuck!

 Normally having rotten tomatoes every few months isn’t a problem, between the garden overproducing in the spring, summer and fall, there are always inevitably a few extras available, but then again, during the winter months, tomatoes have gotten pushed in the back of the fridge and started to liquefy before I discovered them.
 So at least they aren’t totally going to waste.